-- 1 Remove the split pin, propeller nut and washer. - 2 Remove the propeller and thrust holder. - 3 Apply genuine grease to the propeller shaft before intalling a new propeller. - 4 Install the thrust holder, propeller, washer and propeller nut onto the shaft. - (5) Install a new split pin into the nut hole and bend it.
+- (1) Remove the propeller nut and rear thrust hub. - 2 Remove the propeller and forward thrust hub. - (3) Apply genuine grease to the propeller shaft before intalling a new propeller. - (4) Install the forward thrust hub, propeller, rear thrust hub and propeller nut onto the shaft. - 5 Place a block of wood between gear case and propeller and tighten the propeller nut.